OPS-E2E-PPE/VBA-Docs/api/Excel.XlCheckInVersionType.md

 ---
-title: XlCheckInVersionType enumeration (Excel) ms.prod: excel
+title: XlCheckInVersionType enumeration (Excel)
 api_name:
 - Excel.XlCheckInVersionType
 ms.assetid: 08e26c85-bfa6-f125-70aa-ce31eb684d5a
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # XlCheckInVersionType enumeration (Excel)

 Specifies the type of version for the document checked in when using the **CheckIn** method.
 Applies to workbooks stored in a SharePoint library.